 Eventually he might get a hunch of who might be coming, and if he paid enough attention even begin to recognise the quickenings of those he knew.
 Make sense of what he felt when another comes close, as the slayer somehow could despite her age.

 "Sometimes I feel scary?" she grinned, a feral smile that justified the fears he couldn't let go of.
 Which showed just a fragment of what she was, "What about now?"

-It was like a veil dropping away, or no, that implies there was an understanding that something was concealed, more like a hidden door opening, revealing what he had never expected to find.
-The power washed over him, impacting on his quickening like nothing had for millennia, not since the last of the old ones died, many by his own hand, and everyone he met was younger.
+It was like a veil dropping away, or no, that implies there was an understanding that something was concealed, more like a hidden door opening, revealing horrors he had never expected to find.
+The power washed over him, impacting on his quickening like nothing had for millennia, not since the last of the old ones died and everyone he met was younger.

 "How old are you?"

-"Old enough that I get first dibs on calling myself 'Death'" She joked slightly awkwardly, trying to ease the tension the unveiling of her powers had caused.
+"Old enough that I get first dibs on calling myself ‘Death'."
+She joked awkwardly, trying to ease the tension the revelation of her powers had caused.